AAUW National Bylaws Amendment Vote FAQ

 When and how can I vote?

-All voting will take place online in 2017 unless a member sends a specific request to AAUW for a paper ballot.
+All voting will take place online in spring 2018 unless a member sends a specific request to AAUW for a paper ballot.

-Vote Online: Online voting is encouraged because it is fast, easy, secure — and green!
-Online voting is open April 17, 2017,* through 9 p.m.
-EDT, June 15, 2017, and may be done online or onsite at the convention.
-To vote online at the AAUW website and at the AAUW convention, you must use your member number and a PIN number, which will be e-mailed to members before voting begins.
-The PIN will also be mailed to members with the Spring AAUW Outlook.
+Vote online: Online voting is encouraged because it is fast, easy, secure — and green!
+Online voting is open at 9 a.m.
+ET, April 25, 2018, and available through 9 p.m.
+ET, June 9, 2018.
+To vote online, you must use your member number and a PIN number, which will be emailed to members before voting begins.
+The PIN will also be mailed to members who receive the spring AAUW Outlook in hard copy.

 Many branches organize a voting day and bring laptop computers to a branch meeting where all who want to vote online can do so using their own member numbers and can receive assistance from other members if it is desired.

-Paper Ballot: Paper ballots must be requested from AAUW between April 3 and May 4, 2017.
-No ballot will be issued if the request is received after May 4, 2017.
-All paper ballots mailed to AAUW must be postmarked by 11:59 p.m., May 29, 2017, the deadline for the ballots to be scanned and counted.
+Paper ballot: Paper ballots must be requested from AAUW between April 16 and May 7, 2018.
+No ballot will be issued if the request is received after May 7, 2018.
+All paper ballots mailed to AAUW must be postmarked by 11:59 p.m., May 21, 2018, the deadline for the ballots to be scanned and counted.
 Paper ballots submitted after that date will not be counted.
-To request a paper ballot, e-mail your name, address, and member number to firstname.lastname@example.org or call 800.326.2289.
+To request a paper ballot, email your name, address, and member number to email@example.com or call 800.326.2289.

-No write-in proposals for bylaw amendments, Public Policy Program revisions or additions, or resolutions will be accepted through paper ballots.
+No write-in proposals for bylaw amendments or resolutions will be accepted through paper ballots.

 Who is an eligible voter?